 The Board and its committees play an important role in overseeing the Company's risk management processes, and risk management considerations form a regular element of the Board's dialogue with management.
 During the course of the year, the lead management official with responsibility for each of our major markets provides a comprehensive overview of the market, including risks and challenges.
 The identification and management of these risks is driven substantially by a risk matrix, which identifies risks and prescribes associated review and approval by management and the Board or its Executive Committee.
 The Board is also regularly updated by other elements of management, including the Chief Financial Officer, General Counsel, Controller, and Director of Internal Audit concerning significant risks facing the Company and processes that have been implemented to mitigate these risks.
 In addition to this dialogue between management and the entire Board, the Board's committees have more specific roles concerning elements of the Company's risk management processes.
-For example, the Audit Committee receives regular reports concerning the status of the Company's regulators.
+For example, the Audit Committee receives regular reports concerning the status of the Company's ethics and compliance program, its controls over internal controls over financial reporting, and significant communications from the Company's regulators.
 The Board's Compensation Committee is responsible for overseeing risks related to the Company's compensations policies and practices, as well as its executive succession plans, while its Nominating and Corporate Governance Committee oversees risks arising from the Company's governance processes.